 Can I record a quick video for you to show you why I believe you're not getting far more exposure and engagement on the awesome content you are creating?

-[What?
-He goes from general flattery to suddenly trying to sow some self-doubt.
-I haven’t heard from the guy in years, and in this first email, he tries to mentor me.
-In fact, our previous interaction was flipped: he sought me as an expert.
-Now, without my permission, he is trying to push his advice.]
+[Hmm… they go from general flattery to suddenly trying to sow seeds of self-doubt.
+I haven’t heard from them in years, and in this first email, they are trying to mentor me.
+Without my permission, they are trying to push their advice.]

 I've spotted a few things you appear not to be doing (or at least, not doing to the same extent as other coaches I have seen) that I think is severely impacting how many people are seeing and finding out about your values of authentic marketing.

 Let me know if you'd like me to show you what I mean.